cKirkktoh/Caspe_Kirk_HW2/README.md

 - Add new recipes with names, ingredients, and instructions.
 - View a list of all added recipes.
 - Clean and intuitive user interface.
-- Responsive design for use on mobile and desktop devices.
 - Modern styling for an attractive appearance.

 ## Usage